-The Phoenix Committee on Foreign Relations is proud to announce the first Global Envoy Award was presented in December, 2021.
-This prestigious honor recognizes an individual member of the organization who is pursuing PCFR’s mission in an extraordinary way.
+The Phoenix Committee on Foreign Relations Global Envoy Award recognizes an individual member of the organization who is pursuing PCFR's mission in an extraordinary way.

 These honorees embody the spirit of the Phoenix Committee on Foreign Relations.
 They are nominated and selected from the distinguished membership of the organization by the Directors and Executive Committee.
-Each will have demonstrated the ability to rise above and create meaningful connections across the globe.
-These honored members are leaders, thinkers and diplomats--but above all, they are intrepid explorers, forging new paths and bridges between cultures, countries and communities.
+Each will have demonstrated the ability to lead in creating meaningful connections across the globe.
+These honored members are leaders, thinkers and diplomats–but above all, they are intrepid explorers, forging new paths and bridges between cultures, countries, and communities.

 “I believe that PCFR is one of those great community institutions that makes us stronger.
 There was a time when Phoenix wasn’t that international...but PCFR was always the place where leaders of the community from diverse backgrounds, from government and business and from academia, all people with an international interest could come together and meet in a critical setting where we talk about policy issues; we build enduring relationships.
 That was an enrichment to me.
 I don't think I would be in this job if it weren’t for the global opportunities I got because of the Phoenix Committee on Foreign Relations and the people I got to meet through the PCFR.